Nigella Old-Fashioned Sandwich Loaf Recipe

 Instructions

-1. Mix flour, yeast, sugar, salt in bowl.
+1. Mix Dry: Combine flour, yeast, sugar, and salt in a bowl.